Insomnia Help: 4 Steps to a Good Night’s Sleep

 Symptoms can include night sweats, irritability, nightmares, hunger, talking or crying in one’s sleep, anxiety, shakiness, nausea, inability to concentrate, confusion, and/or a rapid heart rate.
 If you suspect this could be why you are waking up, you can test your blood sugar levels with a glucose meter.
 If your blood sugar is less than 70 mg/dl, it’s too low.
 However, you might also have your physician test your blood sugar levels to confirm.

 If hypoglycemia is keeping you awake at night, you will need to make some dietary changes.
 Consuming food or drinks that contain sugar – including alcohol – are off limits, as are simple carbohydrates found in most snack and processed foods.
 Instead, aim for a snack that contains about 1/3 protein, 1/3 fat, and 1/3 complex carbohydrates.
 Here’s an example: one hardboiled egg, 10 cherries, and 10 almonds provide the correct protein/fat/carb breakdown.
 Or you can experiment with similar combinations until you find one that suits you.
-My Complete Glucose Support supplement can help individuals with metabolic syndrome, pre-diabetes, or diabetes maintain healthy blood sugar levels, too.

 2.)
 Cut the Caffeine